-I love nothing more than to escape the daily grind and run away to an exciting destination holding a special someone’s hand and a Google map full of things to see and do.
+I love nothing more than to escape to an exciting destination holding a special someone’s hand and a Google map full of things to see and do.
 But to me, traveling isn’t about lounging on a beach with a good book and a chilled cocktail.
 Traveling to me is an adventure, a journey into another time, another place and another lifetime.

 I believe places teach.
-They teach us about what keeps a story alive a hundred and maybe a thousand years later, what makes a story compelling, what twists it beyond truth and proof.
+They teach us about what keeps a story alive a hundred and maybe a thousand years later and what makes it compelling.
 The places I’ve been and those I plan on visiting all tell a story, about the lives we lived, the things we loved and have grown to love, the things we’ve lost and those who’ve shaped that journey so today, I’d like us to take a look at what traveling can teach marketers about storytelling.

 Real perception has depth

 They way we experience the world around us and pour that experience back into the world tends to be heavily filtered by not just our perception and subjectivity but by who we’re speaking with and what mood we’re in.

 Your description of a weekend in Italy’s countryside is likely to be much more enthusiastic, descriptive and detailed when speaking with a close friend than a random colleague at work, on a murky morning before you’ve had coffee.
 That’s because you’re selling one point in the first story and getting it over with in the other.

 In marketing this translates into the difference between a copy that reads High-quality coffee, imported from Italy and one that reads Bold, flavourful Italian coffee with an aroma that carries you into the Italian sunset.

 Stories are intended to grab hold of your audience and transport them in another setting, through a specific narrative.
 If there’s no depth or dimension to either, the magic never happens and the experience is bland, unappealing, and uninteresting.